MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/extensions-analytics.md

 You can view extension metrics from your [Partner Center dashboard](https://partner.microsoft.com/dashboard/microsoftedge/overview) and evaluate an extension’s performance from [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).

-For instance, you can identify regions in which the number of installations for your extension has increased in the past 3 months.
+For example, you can identify regions in which the number of installations for your extension has increased in the past three months.
 You can also export this report as a CSV file.

 Follow these steps to view your extension’s analytics dashboard:

-1. Navigate to your Partner Center account and select an extension.
+1. Go to your Partner Center account and select an extension.

 1. From the left panel, click **Extension overview** > **Analytics** to view your extension metrics.